What is a Life & Health Insurance Sales Process?

 Qualified: Sometimes the first stage in the sales process, Qualified means that the opp has been vetted and is ready for the next step in the sales process

-Needs Analysis Started: Where the agent/producer is researching and discovering the individual’s/group’s needs
+Needs Analysis Started: Where the agent/producer is researching and discovering the buyer’s needs

 Proposal Presented: When an agent/producer has presented a proposal of options to the opportunity and is waiting for feedback

-Proposal Accepted: When the individual or group has accepted the proposal and the agent/producer is gathering paperwork for submission
+Proposal Accepted: When the buyer has accepted the proposal and the agent/producer is gathering paperwork for submission

 These steps are the decision-making ones.
-You’ve met the individual/group, learned their needs, and are now showing them how you can meet their needs.
+You’ve met the buyer, learned their needs, and are now showing them how you can meet their needs.
 This step could be expanded into multiple steps or summarized into one depending on the pipeline you’re building and how granular you want to be.

-The other benefit of having a step here is for better documentation and analysis of your processes.
-If you run a report and see you have 50 opportunities sitting in Qualified, that may be troublesome.
+The other benefit of having a step here is better documentation and analysis of your processes.
+You could run a report and see you have 50 opportunities sitting in Qualified.
 But, digging deeper, you may learn:

 - 15 just moved there